chocolatey/choco-wiki/CentralManagement/CentralManagementSetupWeb.md

 * Opening an internet browser on the machine to the following address `http://localhost` which should result in the login page for CCM being displayed
 * It should be possible to login to the site using the default credentials mentioned in Step 4 (below).
-* Open the Site log file located at `c:\tools\chocolatey-management-web\App_Data\Logs\ccm-website.log` and verify that there are no recently reported errors.
+* Open the website log file located at `c:\tools\chocolatey-management-web\App_Data\Logs\ccm-website.log` and verify that there are no recently reported errors.
 If you are on a version of CCM prior to 0.2.0, the log will be located at `c:\tools\chocolatey-management-web\App_Data\Logs\Logs.txt`.

 ___
 ## Step 4: Set Up Website

 ### Step 4.1: Login And Change Default Credentials
 When you access the CCM Website you will be prompted to provide a username and password to access the site.
 By default, the username is `ccmadmin` and the password is `123qwe`.
 After you input this, you will be prompted to change the password.

-Head to Administration -> Settings.

 ### Step 4.2: SMTP Configuration